I have a ritual of sorts when flying.

 I’m getting much better at managing my fear of flying, but I don’t think it’s something that will ever completely leave me.
 I can’t imagine ever flying a plane and not thinking about the giant bird falling out of the sky.

-My flight ritual steadies my nerves a little.
+My flight ritual steadies my nerves a little and helps me to get over the fear of flying.

 - Get organized with my pens, reading book, iPod, and journal in the pocket in front of me.